hiyouga/ChatGLM-Efficient-Tuning/README.md

 ## Changelog

 [23/07/15] Now we develop an all-in-one Web UI for training, evaluation and inference.
 Try `train_web.py` to fine-tune ChatGLM-6B model in your Web browser.
-Thank [@KanadeSiina](https://github.com/KanadeSiina) for his efforts in the development.
+Thank [@KanadeSiina](https://github.com/KanadeSiina) and [@codemayq](https://github.com/codemayq) for their efforts in the development.

 [23/07/09] Now we release [FastEdit](https://github.com/hiyouga/FastEdit)⚡🩹, an easy-to-use package for editing the factual knowledge of large language models efficiently.
 Please follow [FastEdit](https://github.com/hiyouga/FastEdit) if you are interested.